-Our results show how Young symmetrizers can be a very effective tool for giving upper bounds on the length of the first row in $\fS_n$-representations and thereby deducing new stability bounds via Hemmer's lemma.
-The property of a Young symmetrizer $b_Ta_T$ that we use for $T$ of shape $\lambda $, where $\lambda $ is an integer partition of $n$, is that whenever $b_Ta_TV=0$ for an $\fS_n$-module $V$, then $\langle V, S^{\lambda } \rangle =0$.
-A challenge was that the modules to which we wished to apply the Young symmetrizers do not readily decompose into Specht modules.
-Efforts to overcome this obstacle culminated in the second main contribution of this paper; we constructed new ``ribbon'' bases for the rank-selected homology and for the rank-selected Whitney homology of all geometric lattices, designed to carry much of the structure of the polytabloid bases for Specht modules.
-In the cases of the Boolean lattice $B_n$ and the partition lattice $\Pi_n$, we applied Young symmetrizers to the elements of these new ribbon bases for $W\!H_S(B_n)$ and $W\!H(\Pi_n)$ to obtain the desired sharp upper bounds on first row length.
+Our results show how Young symmetrizers can be a very effective tool for giving upper bounds on the length of the first row of all irreducibles appearing in $\fS_n$-representations, and thereby deducing new stability bounds via Hemmer's lemma.
+The property of a Young symmetrizer $b_Ta_T$ that we use for $T$ of shape $\lambda $, where $\lambda $ is an integer partition of $n$, is that whenever $b_Ta_T \cdot V=0$ for an $\fS_n$-module $V$, then $\langle V, \cS^{\lambda} \rangle =0$ for the irreducible $\fS_n$-module $\cS^\lambda$.
+For the Boolean lattice, the module $V$ is known to be a ribbon Specht module, making it amenable to the usage of Young symmetrizers in this manner.
+A challenge for the partition lattice is that it remains very mysterious how to decompose the rank-selected homology into Specht modules of any type, ribbon or otherwise.

+Efforts to overcome this obstacle culminated in the second main contribution of this paper: we construct new ``ribbon'' bases for the rank-selected homology and for the rank-selected Whitney homology of all geometric lattices, designed to carry much of the structure of the polytabloid bases for Specht modules.
+In the case of the partition lattice, we apply Young symmetrizers to the elements of the new ribbon bases for $W\!H_S(\Pi_n)$ to obtain the desired sharp upper bound on first row length.
+This can also be done for the Boolean lattices, though in that case one can instead use the Littlewood-Richardson rule.
+As we explain in depth near the end of Section~\ref{Boolean-section}, the approach based on the Littlewood-Richardson rule does not apply for the partition lattice, hence our use of Young symmetrizers.

 The end result was a sharp representation stability bound for both the rank-selected Whitney homology and the rank-selected homology of the partition lattice, as well as for the Boolean lattice.
-Verifying the conditions necessary to get $b_Ta_TV=0$ in the case of the partition lattice where $V=W\!H_S(\Pi_n)$ involved a rather delicate combinatorial argument appearing in Section ~\ref{H-R-Conj-proved}.
+Verifying the conditions necessary to get $b_Ta_TV=0$ in the case of the partition lattice, where $V=W\!H_S(\Pi_n)$, involved a rather delicate combinatorial argument appearing in Section ~\ref{H-R-Conj-proved}.

 \begin{ex} We give a small example illustrating the ideas in our construction of the rank-selected homology basis for an arbitrary geometric lattice.
 The details appear in Section~\ref{geometric-ribbon-section}.